Embark Recruiting Blogs

 Embark Recruiting

-As former native English teachers in Korea, we know exactly what it’s like to navigate teaching abroad—the excitement, the challenges, and everything in between.
-That’s why we’re committed to increasing transparency in schools, protecting teachers’ rights, and helping improve Korea’s ESL teaching industry.
+As former native English teachers in Korea, we know exactly what it’s like to navigate teaching abroad.
+That’s why we’re committed to increasing transparency in schools and improving Korea’s ESL teaching industry.

 Posts : Life in Korea (2)